andepraveenofficial/html-tutorial/00-Material/html.md

 - Body tag is for **Client reading** purpose.
 - Here, we can Display content of the webpage.
-- It contains text content, headings, paragraphs, links, tables, forms, images, audios, videos, ...etc.
+- It contains text content, headings, paragraphs, links, lists, tables, forms, images, audios, videos, ...etc.

 ### Element Syntax